Oscar Tang

-Early years
+Early life and education

 Tang was born in Shanghai, China, and his family fled from the country when the Communist revolution took over in 1949.
-Tang attended Phillips Academy in Andover and graduated in 1956.
-His future wife, Frances Young, attended Andover's sister school, Abbot Academy, and she went on to Skidmore College.
+Tang attended Rectory School (’53) and Phillips Academy in Andover (’56).
+His future wife, Frances Young, attended Andover's sister school, Abbot Academy (’57), and she went on to Skidmore College (’61).
 Tang's lifelong dedication to Andover as the largest donor in the school's history and a champion for education was profiled in a 2012 documentary "An Andover Life".

-Tang was a member of Delta Kappa Epsilon at Yale University and received a Bachelor of Science degree.
-Tang received an M.B.A degree from Harvard Business School.
+Tang was educated at Yale University, where he was a member of Delta Kappa Epsilon and earned a Bachelor of Science (B.S.) degree.
+Tang then received an M.B.A degree from Harvard Business School.

 Business career

 Tang began his career at Donaldson, Lufkin & Jenrette (DLJ).
 He became head of research.

 In 1970, Tang co-founded Reich & Tang, an investment management firm, with Joseph Reich, another former head of research at DLJ.
 Originally covering equity accounts, Reich & Tang entered the money market mutual fund space in 1974 with the creation of the Daily Income Fund.
 Tang served as president and CEO for over 20 years.
 The firm merged with The New England Investment Companies in 1993.

 Oscar Tang purchased Kampgrounds of America after the 1970s energy crisis battered the fortunes of travel-related companies, calling it "a very attractively priced asset."
 KOA is now owned by both Tang and his wife Agnes Hsu-Tang.